-Identifying your High Potential Leaders – Part 1
+Identifying Your High Potential Leaders – Part 1

-Home / Leadership / Identifying your High Potential Leaders – Part 1
+Home / Leadership / Identifying Your High Potential Leaders – Part 1

 People are the biggest resource in any organization and, therefore, the high potentials are the most valuable ones.
-In line with the Pareto Principle, research studies done by Indiana University and University of Iowa suggest that a small section of high potentials drive a large proportion of organizational success (1% high potentials drive 10 % organizational results, 5% high potentials drive 25 % organizational results, and 10% high potentials drive 80 % organizational results).
+In line with the Pareto Principle, research studies done by Indiana University and University of Iowa suggest that a small section of high potentials drive a large proportion of organizational success – 1% high potentials drive 10 % organizational results, 5% high potentials drive 25 % organizational results, and 10% high potentials drive 80 % organizational results.

 Therefore, the key factor to ensure organizational success is to develop its high potential employees.
 Working backwards, the need is therefore to clearly lay down the parameters to asses and identify a high potential.
 This need is also many a times the key challenge.

-Organizations are faced with the following dilemma;
+Organizations are faced with the following dilemma –

-How do we know who will perform better in a future role?
 We know that the answer does not lie in identifying the best performers.
 That is one data point – but past performance is not a guarantee of future performance.
+Here is where a clear distinction between performance and potential is of utmost importance.

-Organizations use extensive assessment methodologies like Assessment/ Development Centers, Psychometric tools, Interviews with talent boards etc. to identify talent.
+Organizations use extensive leadership assessment methodologies like Assessment/Development Centers, Psychometric tools, Interviews with talent boards etc. to identify talent.
 And yes – all these methods are useful, particularly if they are backed by research & are systematic in their approach.
 The purpose of using tools and processes is not only to identify talent, but also give important data to curate individual development journeys so as to create leaders of the future.

-The important elements of our approach at InspireOne| IBM include the following;
+The important elements of our approach at InspireOne include the following;

 2. Measuring both;